IMMUNIZATION

 Pneumococcal vaccine was introduced into the immunisation schedule in 2014, and it is given to induce immunity against the pneumococcal organism that causes respiratory infection and meningitis, which is a major cause of childhood illness and death.
 The vaccine is safe and is given as an intramuscular injection.

 Diarrhoeal diseases are one of the commonest causes of death in Nigeria, and the commonest cause of this diarrhoea is rotavirus.
-This vaccine is given orally and it is safe for all babies.
+The Rotavirus vaccine is given orally and it is safe for all babies.
 Most babies who receive rotavirus infection do not have any problems but some mothers have reported diarrhoea following administration of the vaccine, and this usually stops within a day.

 The measles virus causes a constellation of symptoms and signs, fever, rash, cough, runny nose, and red, watery eyes.
 Complications can include ear infection, diarrhea, pneumonia, brain damage, and death.
 It is usually given after 6 months of age because maternal immunity transferred to the baby starts waning at that time.
+Measles vaccine may be given as a single antigen or in combination with other antigens such as Measles Rubella (MR), Measles Mumps Rubella (MMR) or Measles, Mumps, Rubella and Varicella (MMRV)

 Mumps virus infection causes painful swelling in the jaw with fever.
 However long term complications of Mumps infection include disease of the testes and ovaries causing the possibility of infertility, and some have reported deafness and meningitis.
 The vaccine is safe and given in combination with measles and rubella.